ariebovenberg/whenever/docs/overview.rst

 Strict equality
 ~~~~~~~~~~~~~~~

-Naive and aware types are never equal or comparable to each other.
+Naïve and aware types are never equal or comparable to each other.
 However, to comply with the Python data model, the equality operator
 won't prevent you from using ``==`` to compare them.
 It may *seem* like the equality operator should raise a :exc:`TypeError`